Herman Nohl: "Pedagogical love"

-For Nohl, the focus here was on the aspect for its own sake, i.e. that the educator is not the executor of the interests of third parties or society.
-Not the demands of society, but the sensitivities and learning needs of the adolescent himself should be the starting point of educational activity, and education is therefore "decisively characterized by the fact that it has its starting point absolutely in the pupil, that is, that it does not feel itself to be the executor of any objective powers towards the pupil".
+For Nohl the focus here was on the aspect of pedagogical love for its own sake, i.e. that the educator is not the executor of the interests of third parties or society.
+Not the demands of society, but the sensitivities and learning needs of the adolescent himself should be the starting point of educational activity, and education is therefore "decisively characterised by the fact that it has its starting point absolutely in the pupil, that is, that it does not feel itself to be the executor of any objective powers towards the pupil".
 For Nohl, the foundation of the pedagogical relationship was pedagogical love based on the model of motherly and fatherly love, which should be detached from its instinctive behavior.
-Nohl understood uplifting love (hebende Liebe) as a spiritual behavior of its own kind, which is directed towards the higher form of the developing human being.
+Nohl understood uplifting love ("hebende Liebe") as a spiritual behavior of its own kind, which is directed towards the higher form of the developing human being.
 According to Nohl, the so-called pedagogical community is supported "by two powers: Love and authority, or seen from the child's perspective: Love and obedience".
 Education as a relationship, as Nohl understood it, is established by the educator earning the pupil's favor through knowledge and empathy.
 The educator's authority should develop from the educator's personal qualities.
-This is achieved on the one hand through affection and eros, and on the other through the appreciation of achievements, whereby educational action has the character of a risk and can therefore also fail.
+This is achieved on the one hand through affection and eros, and on the other through the appreciation of achievements whereby educational action has the character of a risk and can therefore also fail.

-Even if, according to Nohl, pedagogy was solely at the service of the child, it should not be an end in itself, but should also be committed to objective contents and objectives.
-According to Nohl, education is not realized in the mere adaptation of the pupil to social conditions, but rather in the adaptation of such concerns to the pupil.
+According to Nohl, even if pedagogy was solely at the service of the child it should not be an end in itself but should also be committed to objective contents and objectives.
+According to Nohl, education is not realised in the mere adaptation of the pupil to social conditions but rather in the adaptation of such concerns to the pupil.
 As a result, the social and individual perspectives come into play, but always with the pupil in mind.
 At this point, the pedagogical reference sees itself as an advocate for the child.

 The present and the future should be linked in the educator's actions.
-However, future possibilities and the goals derived from them should in no way prevent the fulfillment of present concerns and needs.
-Rather, Nohl saw an intrinsic value in every stage of a child's life, indeed in every moment, "which must not be sacrificed merely to the future, but demands its independent fulfillment".
+However, future possibilities and the goals derived from them should in no way prevent the fulfilment of present concerns and needs.
+Rather, Nohl saw an intrinsic value in every stage of a child's life, indeed in every moment, "which must not be sacrificed merely to the future, but demands its independent fulfilment".

 The basic attitude with which the pedagogue faces the child is therefore a peculiar mixture of realistic and ideal vision, which results from the insight into the two-sidedness of the human being.